Dragoon-Lab/LaitsV3/README.md

 LaitsV3
 =======

+Database Setup:

+Create the database using the script create-database.sql.
+In the project root directory, create a file db_user_passsword containing three lines containing the username, password, and database name.

 Version 3 of LAITS Project with jGraph

 Requires command line arguments in to run locally from NetBeans.
 To set up command line arguments in NetBeans, right-click the project, select "Configuration" > "Customize", select the "Run" category, and enter into the Arguments line in this format: